-We all have an inner monologue that's constantly feeding us information, says Detling, and often it's self-defeating.
-We'll consider journaling, for example, then hear ourselves say that it takes too long or we have nothing interesting to write down.
+Detling says that we all have an inner monologue that's constantly feeding us information and often it's self-defeating.
+We'll consider journalling, for example, then hear ourselves say that it takes too long or we have nothing interesting to write down.
 Deliberately talk back to that voice, says Detling—repeat your "why" and what you're committed to—and the voice will get quieter and less convincing.
 "It's like playing a tennis match in your head", she says.
-"Your brain is going to hit that ball over the net and say, 'Eh, I don't feel like it'.
+"Your brain is going to hit that ball over the net and say, 'Uh, I don't feel like it'.
 Your job is to hit it back each time".

 3. Give yourself a countdown.

-To immediately get yourself moving, literally (getting out of bed for yoga) or figuratively (registering for that class you've had your eye on), think "3, 2, 1, go".
-Employing a simple countdown gives you a feeling of control, says Detling, and convinces your brain that you've already made the decision to take action.
-Use it for small steps, so, "3, 2, 1, put on your sneakers", "3, 2, 1, open the door", "3, 2, 1, jog down the block", and so on, versus "3, 2, 1, run a 10K".
-This way, the command feels doable and you tick off multiple successes as you go, building your confidence.
+To immediately get moving, literally (getting out of bed for yoga) or figuratively (registering for that class you've been eyeing), think "3, 2, 1, go".
+Detling says that employing a simple countdown gives you a feeling of control and convinces your brain that you've already made the decision to take action.
+Use it for small steps, so "3, 2, 1, put on your sneakers", "3, 2, 1, open the door", "3, 2, 1, jog round the block" and so on, versus "3, 2, 1, run a 10K".
+This way, the command feels doable and you tick off multiple successes as you go, building confidence.

 4. Make it feel easier.

 When you're really struggling to get back to your old routine, figure out a way to make it feel less like a strugglefest.
-For example, if you're having trouble getting yourself to pick up your weights again, try listening to music you love (rather than no music at all or an app-curated playlist you feel "meh" about).
-A new study found this can distract your brain from the work, and thus make exercise feel like less of an effort.
-(The study also found that listening to songs with about 165 beats per minute that you love could increase your strength and endurance during your workout).
-It's like adding grease to wheels, says Detling, and that extra ease can help you find the energy to go for it again.
+For example, if you're having trouble getting yourself to pick up weights again, try listening to music you love (rather than no music at all or an app-curated playlist you're meh about), which a new study found can distract your brain from the work and thus make exercise feel like less of an effort.
+(The study also found that listening to songs you love that have about 165 beats per minute could increase your strength and endurance during your workout.)
+Detling says it's like adding grease to wheels and that extra ease can help you find the energy to go after it again.

-If you still find yourself falling into an all-or-nothing, fully on or completely off mentality when it comes to your training, diet, hobbies or social commitments, think of your future self.
-Will future you thank or curse current you, when your "break" is over?
+If you still find yourself falling into a rigid, fully on or completely off mentality when it comes to your training, diet, hobbies or social commitments, think of your future self.
+Will future you thank or curse current you when your "break" is over?
 Do what you can to make yourself happy down the road and you'll naturally set yourself up for a successful reset and progress in the long run.